 - If you're on a legacy pricing plan, you can't reactivate on that same plan after canceling.
 To learn more, visit Legacy website billing plans.

-- Member Area memberships pause after cancellation or expiration.
-After reactivating your site, your memberships are reinstated and members are charged for the pay periods during the pause.
+- Digital Product plans enter a 30-day pause state after site cancellation or expiration.
+If you reactivate your site during this grace period, your customers' subscriptions are reinstated and they're charged for the pay periods during the pause.

 Watch a video

 Before ending your Squarespace website subscription, consider the following options for optimizing your site performance or decreasing your site costs:

 - Change your website plan or billing cycle to meet your needs and budget.

 - Optimize your site for search engines and increase your site's visibility by completing our SEO checklist.

 - If you have a Squarespace version 7.0 site, you can switch templates or move to the latest version of the platform, version 7.1.